iturdikulov/notes/Zettelkasten_notes_type.md

 I also have additional topics tags, mainly used for [[Spaced_repetition|spaced repetition]] system:
-- development - software related topics, shortcuts, etc.
+- SR_development - software related topics, shortcuts, etc.
-- computer_science
+- SR_computer_science
-- programming
+- SR_computer_graphics
-- vim
+- SR_programming
-- computer_graphics
+- SR_vim
-- english
+- SR_English
-- IRL
+- SR_IRL
-- mathematics
+- SR_mathematics

-Also templates may have this frontamatter variables:
+Also, templates may have this frontamatter variables:
 - `external: https...` - link to external resource, such as web-page, video, etc.
 - `archive: 0000000000.000000` - [[ArchiveBox]] timestamp, used as unique id
+- `author: name` - author of resource, usually used in literature notes

 ## Resources